vosaul/status.im/source/build_status/desktop.md

 ## Prerequisites

-You will need the following tools installed:
+You will need the following tools installed (running `make setup` is the preferred way to install prerequisites, as it will ensure you have the versions specified in the [.TOOLVERSIONS](https://github.com/status-im/status-react/blob/develop/.TOOLVERSIONS) file):

 - Clojure CLI tool `clj` https://clojure.org/guides/getting_started#_installation_on_mac_via_code_brew_code
-  - Node.js v.10.14.0
+- Node.js
-  - yarn 1.12.3 (can be installed via `npm install -g yarn@1.12.3`)
+- yarn (can be installed via `npm install -g yarn`)
 - CMake 3.1.0 or higher
 - Additional packages: `extra-cmake-modules`; Keychain access on `Linux` requires `libgnome-keyring0`.
   - Linux: `sudo apt install extra-cmake-modules libgnome-keyring0`
   - MacOS: `brew install kde-mac/kde/kf5-extra-cmake-modules`
 - Linux and MacOS:
   - Qt 5.11.2 or higher.
 You'll only need macOS and QtWebEngine components installed.
     - Linux: Qt 5.11.2 is available here: https://download.qt.io/archive/qt/5.11/5.11.2/qt-opensource-linux-x64-5.11.2.run

 ## Qt setup (Linux and MacOS only)

 Set Qt's environment variables:

 - set `QT_PATH` to point to the location of Qt's distribution.
 It should not end with a slash.
   - On MacOS and Linux: `export QT_PATH=/Users/<user_name>/Qt/5.11.2`
 - add path to qmake to `PATH` environment variable via
   - On MacOS: `export PATH=<QT_PATH>/clang_64/bin:$PATH`
   - On Linux: `export PATH=<QT_PATH>/gcc_64/bin:$PATH`

 # Building a release package